CumulusNetworks/docs/content/guides/nvidia-air/Custom-Topology.md

 ### Start a Simulation Directly

 To start a simulation directly from the topology builder, click the `Start Simulation` button.
 This automatically launches the simulation and redirects to the Air landing page.
-The topology and the diagram are automatically linked to your simulation, so you do not have to do anything else.
+The topology and the diagram automatically link to your simulation.

 ### Export a Custom Topology

-To export a custom topology, first download the requisite files.
+To export a custom topology, download the required files.
 Click `Export` in the top right button.

 This exports two files for download:

-- `topology.dot` - Network definition in Graphviz format
+- `topology.dot` is the network definition in Graphviz format
-- `topology.svg` - Network diagram in Scalable Vector Graphics format
+- `topology.svg` is the network diagram in Scalable Vector Graphics format

-You can upload both files file into Air via the `Create Simulation` workflow.
+You can upload both files file into Air with the `Create Simulation` workflow.
 First, click the `Upload Topology` card:

 {{<img src="/images/guides/nvidia-air/UploadTopology1.png" width="400px">}}

-Then upload the `topology.dot` and `topology.svg` files to the proper locations (drag the `topology.dot` file onto the **Drop a topology file here** card and the `topology.svg` file onto the **Drop a diagram here** card):
+Then upload the `topology.dot` and `topology.svg` files to the correct locations (drag the `topology.dot` file onto the **Drop a topology file here** card and the `topology.svg` file onto the **Drop a diagram here** card):

 {{<img src="/images/guides/nvidia-air/UploadTopology2.png" width="400px">}}

 ## NetQ Integration

 You can include NetQ with any simulation.
-To do this, make sure the NetQ toggle switch is enabled, which is the default behavior.
+Make sure the NetQ toggle switch is enabled, which is the default behavior.

 {{<img src="/images/guides/nvidia-air/NetQSlider.png" width="240px">}}

-To disable NetQ, simply click the toggle switch to disable it.
+To disable NetQ, click the toggle switch to disable it.

 ## Create a Custom Topology from the Production Network

-A common request for the Air custom topology is to create a simulation based on an existing production deployment.
-The steps below outline how you can accomplish this.
+This section describes how to create a simulation based on an existing production deployment.

 <!-- vale off -->
 ### Gather cl-support from the Production Network
 <!-- vale on -->

-You can gather the `cl-support` script output by using {{<exlink url="https://gitlab.com/cumulus-consulting/features/cl_support_ansible" text="these playbooks">}}.
+Use {{<exlink url="https://gitlab.com/cumulus-consulting/features/cl_support_ansible" text="these playbooks">}} to gather the `cl-support` script output.

-The `ReadMe` in that repository provides instructions how to run the playbook to gather the `cl-support` output.
+The `ReadMe` in the repository provides instructions on how to run the playbook to gather the `cl-support` output.

 <!-- vale off -->
 ### Create topology.dot from the Production Network
 <!-- vale on -->

-After you get the `cl-support` output, you can create a `topology.dot` file using {{<exlink url="https://gitlab.com/cumulus-consulting/features/cl_support_lldp_parser" text="this script">}}.
+After you obtain the `cl-support` output, you can create a `topology.dot` file with {{<exlink url="https://gitlab.com/cumulus-consulting/features/cl_support_lldp_parser" text="this script">}}.

 You can run the script using `python3`.
 Here is some sample output: